grafana/loki/README.md

         Loki password
   -port int
-        Port which loki-canary should expose metrics (default 3500) -size int
+        Port which loki-canary should expose metrics (default 3500) -pruneinterval duration
+        Frequency to check sent vs received logs, also the frequency which queries for missing logs will be dispatched to loki (default 1m0s)
+  -size int
         Size in bytes of each log line (default 100) -tls